Defining a Role-Centered Terminology for Physical Representations and Controls: Introduction

-For instance, the Urban Planning Workbench (Urp) \cite{benjoseph2001urp,ishii2002urp,underkoffler1999urp} specimen enables the manipulation of building models on a surface table, along with editing and navigation tools, as well as measurement objects.
-All of these features are augmented with video projection to display information from the computational simulation.

-Describing this ``workbench'' application globally, as a whole, ignores all the subtleties of its functioning and, for example, the role played by intangible representations.
-As well, determining the distance between input and output fails when an applicative tangible user interface only conveys data.
+For instance, the Urp specimen (Urban Planning Workbench) \cite{benjoseph2001urp,ishii2002urp,underkoffler1999urp} melts, on the surface of a table, models of buildings with editing and navigation tools and with measurement objects, and all of these are augmented with video-projection to display information from the computational simulation.
+Describing this ``workbench'' application globally, as a whole thing, ignores all the subtleties of its functioning and, for example, the role played by intangible representations.
+As well, determining the distance between input and output fails when an applicative tangible user interface only conveys data (\ie{} no input).

 In addition, terms describing intangible representations are underrepresented: all the previous terms---isolated, common, and general ones---focused nearly exclusively on detailing tangible representations (whereas many terms were defined for GUIs, such as icons, windows, or sliders).
 Consequently, could we discriminate, in a single namespace, all the tangible, graspable, and intangible entities found in tangible user interfaces (which represent data physically) and in any other related physical user interfaces?
 Since previous work provided a profusion of specimens, could we use the refined terminology to better discriminate tangible user interfaces according to the description of their components?
 Consequently, could such a refined terminology of physical entities lead to a classification of applicative tangible user interfaces?